 - Half-price pocketable: Panasonic ZS50 (2015, 9 oz, 30x zoom 24–720mm f/3.3–6.4, 12 mp) is a nice little camera with a rare viewfinder and a small 1/2.3″ sensor that still beats smartphone quality.
 (TZ70 outside of North America.)

-In comparison as of 2016, the following midsize rivals aren’t as versatile for lightweight travel:
+Sony RX10 III beats the following midsize rivals for versatile lightweight travel:

-- The following 44-ounce Nikon 1 interchangeable lens system is now outdated:
+- The following 44-ounce Nikon 1 interchangeable lens system of 2014 is now outdated:

 - Nikon 1 V3 camera (2014, 14-oz body, 18mp) mounted with Nikkor VR 70-300mm CX format lens (19 oz) has a sharp 189-810mm equivalent zoom but relatively slow f/4.5-5.6 aperture.
 Capturing normal angles of view requires inconvenient swapping of the 70-300mm lens, such as to 10-100mm CX-format lens (27-270mm equiv, 10.5 oz) for Nikon 1.